amezin/nzxt-rgb-fan-controller-dkms/README.rst

 The device should be autodetected, and the driver should load automatically.

-If fans are plugged in/unplugged while the system is powered on, the driver must be reloaded to detect changes in configuration, otherwise new fans can't be controlled (`pwm*` changes will be ignored).
-This is necessary because the device has a dedicated "detect fans" command, and currently it is executed only during initialization.
+If fans are plugged in/unplugged while the system is powered on, the driver must be reloaded to detect configuration changes; otherwise, new fans can't be controlled (`pwm*` changes will be ignored).
+It is necessary because the device has a dedicated "detect fans" command, and currently, it is executed only during initialization.
 Speed, voltage, current monitoring will work even without reload.